nightconcept/boba-site/project/boba-learn.md

 ## Shortcut: Unwrapping with a Default using ??

-The `??` operator is a convenient shortcut for exactly the `match` pattern just demonstrated.
-A very common task when working with Option is to unwrap the value if it exists, or use a default value if it's None.
-While you can always do this with a match statement, Boba provides a much cleaner shorthand.
-For this common case, you can use the null coalescing operator, `??`.
+The `??` operator is a clean shorthand specifically for the common pattern of unwrapping a `Some` value or providing a default value if it's `None`.

 ```boba
 // If the left side is Some(t), use t.
 If it's None, use the right side.